michalc/aiodnsresolver/README.md

 ip_addresses = await resolve('www.google.com', TYPES.A)
 ```

-Parallel request to multiple nameservers are also possible, where the first response from each set of requests is used.
+Parallel requests to multiple nameservers are also possible, where the first response from each set of requests is used.

 ```python
 async def get_nameservers():